Helium

 Glowing helium gas in a discharge tube

-Helium is a gas whose particles are monoatomic – means comprised of a single atom – and is the first element in the group of noble gases in the periodic table.
+Helium is a gas whose particles are monoatomic – means comprised of a single atom – and is the first element in the group of noble gases in the Periodic Table.
 Helium is the most unreactive element in the noble gases group and doesn’t occur in any compound.
 But helium can be made reactive forcefully to make it react with other elements.

 Here are a few more characteristics and properties of helium.